How to manage salary setting expectations sensitively

 1. Explain your salary-setting rationale

-The salary increase you offer employees can be more attractive if you frame it as one element (admittedly, major) of the overall compensation package.
-The additional benefits you offer is just as important to most employees as the financial salary.
+The salary increase you offer employees can be more attractive if you frame it as one (admittedly, major) element of the overall compensation package.
+The additional benefits you offer are just as important to most employees as the financial salary.
 While money is, and always will be, important, improving the benefits on offer can be highly rewarding and motivating for staff.

 3. Provide opportunities for promotions